 Image by Denis Lushch

-The media lies in the hands of very exclusive interests: for example, in the United Kingdom alone, just 3 companies dominate at least 80% of the British newspaper market – Reach, Rupert Murdoch’s News UK, and the Rothermeres’ Daily Mail Group, the latter two of which have, historically, been notoriously right-wing (though none are, by any stretch, even remotely left-wing in any way, shape, or form); Thatcher’s old friend Murdoch was an ardent supporter of Bush, Blair, and the invasion of Iraq, for example, while the Rothermere family had their newspapers back the British Union of Fascists in the 1930s, and their editorial narrative hasn’t shifted much at all since.
-And it isn’t just the private companies in control of much of the media that have retained a right-wing stance: contrary to popular myth, the BBC are inherently anti-left – not, perhaps, despite being a state broadcaster but because they’re a state broadcaster.
+The establishment media lies in the hands of very exclusive interests indeed: for example, in the United Kingdom alone, just 3 companies dominate at least 80% of the British newspaper market – Reach, Murdoch’s News UK, and the Rothermeres’ Daily Mail Group, the latter two of which have, historically, been notoriously right-wing (though none are, by any stretch, even remotely left-wing in any way, shape, or form); we know where Murdoch stands, while the Rothermere family had their newspapers back the British Union of Fascists in the 1930s, and their editorial narrative hasn’t shifted much at all since.
+And it isn’t just the private companies in control of much of the media that have retained a right-wing stance: contrary to the popular myth, the "impartial" BBC are actually inherently anti-left – not, perhaps, despite being a state broadcaster but because they’re a state broadcaster.
 While Russia Today, or RT, are roundly (and rightly) criticised for being a state media group and therefore at the behest of the Russian government, the BBC, too, is controlled by the increasingly right-wing, authoritarian U.K. government – but repackaged as, instead, a “public” broadcaster.
 Ultimately, government-controlled media can no more reflect the views or interests of the public than professional politicians can.

 "What this country needs is more unemployed politicians." - Angela Davis